 The Lions were approved by the Board of Directors of La Biennale di Venezia and recommended by the Directors of the Theatre Department Stefano Ricci and Gianni Forte (ricci/forte).

-The awards ceremony will take place on June 17thin Sala delle Colonne (at 12 noon), in the headquarters of La Biennale, during the 51st International Theatre Festival which will be held from June 15h to July 1st 2023 in Venice.
+The awards ceremony took place on June 17th in Sala delle Colonne (at 12 noon), in the headquarters of La Biennale, during the 51st International Theatre Festival which will be held from June 15h to July 1st 2023 in Venice.

 In their motivation for the award to Armando Punzo, Stefano Ricci and Gianni Forte (ricci/forte) write: “The search for the meaning of theatre begins when we venture into human territory driven by the need for a personal, original cultural identity.
 Where the stage is nurtured by real life.
 In the attempt to communicate through isolation, both artistic and geographical; prison and its barriers.
 Force a limit, the absence of freedom that shatters axioms through Theatre to become exuberant harvesting.
 Start to dream of a new man and impose him on reality.
 A visionary form of communication that distils a language reconstructed in the shadow of a prejudice: there are no bars that can restrain the spirit and the imagination, but more importantly, are we certain that the Others are the prisoners condemned to confinement within a perimeter?
 Our limits, fears, need for social assertion, blindness when it comes to others; to make the intangible, the unconscious, visible: a cultural utopia of which Armando Punzo and the Compagnia della Fortezza are the shining embodiment”.